 Imperial Hotel Kyoto, 570-289, Gionmachi-Minamigawa, Higashiyama-Ku, Kyoto, Japan, +81 75 531 0111, https://www.imperialhotel.co.jp/en/kyoto

-KAIA Koh Phangan will open in 2026 as a small eco-luxury retreat on a quiet part of the coast.
-It will have 31 tented suites and four pool villas, all facing the ocean, so guests can watch the sunrise and moonrise every day.
-The atmosphere is relaxed and natural, with sandy paths, simple textures, and enough comfort to make the tents feel unique.
+KAIA Koh Phangan is set to open in 2026 as a small eco-luxury retreat on a peaceful part of Koh Phangan's coast.
+There are just 31 tented suites and four pool villas, all facing the ocean.
+Guests can wake up to the sound of waves and enjoy sunrise and moonrise from their own space.
+Sandy paths, natural textures, and thoughtful comforts make tent living feel truly special.

 KAIA Koh Phangan, Koh Phangan, Thailand, +66 66 161 1944, https://www.kaiaresorts.com/